Agra - Gwalior Expressway

 Overview

-The Agra Gwalior Expressway is an 88.4-km, six-lane greenfield corridor under Bharatmala Pariyojana Phase 2, connecting Deri village on Agra's Inner Ring Road to Susera village on the Gwalior Bypass.
-NHAI awarded the contract to GR Infraprojects Ltd on DBFOT mode in March 2025, valued at Rs 4,262.78 crore.
+The Agra Gwalior Expressway is an 88.4-km, six-lane greenfield corridor under Bharatmala Pariyojana Phase 2, connecting Deori village on Agra's Inner Ring Road to Susera village on the Gwalior Bypass.
+National Highways Authority of India (NHAI) awarded the contract to GR Infraprojects Ltd on DBFOT (Design, Build, Finance, Operate, Transfer) mode in March 2025, with a Total Capital Cost of Rs 4,613 crore (including land acquisition costs) per the NHAI concession agreement signed 30 April 2025.
 Land has been acquired from 65 villages across UP, Rajasthan, and MP.
 The project targets completion within 910 days of the appointed date, pointing to 2028.
 This Premium layer on 1acre maps the DPR alignment so buyers can verify whether any specific survey number falls inside the notified 60-meter corridor.

 Section 3A Notices Are Live: What Agra Gwalior Expressway Land Buyers in Morena and Dholpur Must Check Before Purchasing